R4IDSR/covidmonitor/README.md

 ### Dictionaries

-TODO: add details about how to structure dictionaries (if not using defaults)
+TODO: add details about how to structure dictionaries (table with diff tabs and how to set up if not using defaults)

 ### Templates